hjunlee91/hjunlee91.github.io/_posts/2019-12-10-Pseudocode.md

 **Pseudo** is a prefix that represent "not genuine" "imitating".<br>
 **Pseudo-code** is not actual code but easy to write without programming background and knowledge.<br>
-Actually there is no standard syntax for writing the psuedo-code, Pseudo-code is not an executable program,<br>
+Actually there is no standard syntax for writing the psuedocode, Pseudo-code is not an executable program,<br>
 it is methodology to explain the logic to others.
-Flow charts is graphical method of Pseudo-code.<br>
+Flow charts is graphical method of Pseudocode.<br>

 Even though it is not a actual code.
 We need to think about a few rule to communicate with others.<br>
 For example, if we are trying to get sum of numbers from 1 to 100.<br>